 The strap is made of a durable polyester material with faux leather ends.
 It has a 2” width so it provides a standard amount of support without being overly bulky.
 Since the strap first came out, Fender has added improvements increasing the strap length so it is now adjustable from 36 – 70” inches.
 (It was previously 42 – 55”).
 They also added padding for additional comfort.
 The strap is available in a variety of colors including red, white and blue, black, yellow brown and black, light gray and blue combinations.
 It’s likely that if you have hung around on the music scene long enough, you’ve seen other players wearing this one.
 It’s a pretty popular model!

 Even though the strap features the Fender logo and is available in a variety of colors, it is not overly flashy.
 It is perfect for the serious guitarist who’s really into the Fender brand.
 In fact, I wouldn’t recommend wearing it if you play a Gibson, Jackson, or really any guitar that is not a Fender!

 This certainly isn’t the ultimate guitar strap but it’s good for those on a low budget or those looking for a backup strap.
 It’s kind of like one of those ‘oh shoot, I forgot my guitar strap and I’m on my way to a gig so I’m running through a guitar store kind of strap, but then you realize it’s actually better than you expected it would be!
+After testing dozens of guitar straps, I can say its going to be tough to beat the value of a strap like this if you’re looking for something that’s cheap yet still comfortable.
 This is easily one of the best cheap guitar straps you’ll find.